Protests in Maine over virus; More turkeys seen in NH

 “With many people spending more time at home last winter, there was an increase in backyard bird feeding as well as bird watching, which may have contributed to the uptick in reports,” said Allison Keating, a state turkey biologist.

-More than 45,000 people have tested positive for the virus in New Hampshire, including nearly 1,180 confirmed cases announced Saturday that include numbers for several days.
-Ten additional deaths were announced, bringing the total to 769.
+More than 46,000 people have tested positive for the virus in New Hampshire, including more than 1,300 confirmed cases announced Sunday that include numbers for several days.
+Eleven additional deaths were announced, bringing the total to 780.

 The seven-day rolling average of daily new cases in New Hampshire decreased over the past two weeks, going from 766 new cases per day on Dec.
 19 to 750 new cases per day on Jan.
 2.